JaseZiv/worldfootballR/README.md

 -   Reproducible examples
 -   A brief description of what the expected results are
 -   If applicable, the fbref.com, transfermarkt.com or understat.com
-    page the observed behaviour is occuring on
+    page the observed behaviour is occurring on
 -   For improvement suggestions, what features are being requested and their purpose